 Did you know that some flosses are coated in the same non-stick chemicals or coatings that are used on non-stick cookware?
 More specially, the same chemicals that are used in Teflon coatings.
 In fact, a recent independent investigation found that 33% of the flosses tested (13/39) contained evidence of PFAS (these are the chemicals used in Teflon and non-stick coatings).

-It's a very scary fact because PFAS and their related chemicals are extremely bad for our health and can cause numerous health problems like colon cancer, thyroid disease, inflammatory bowel disease, renal cancer, testicular cancer, impaired fetal development, increased cholesterol and ADHD (you can read more about those health risks in this post).
-You really don't want to be ingesting those chemicals.
+It's a very scary fact because PFAS and their related chemicals are extremely bad for our health and can cause numerous health problems including thyroid disease, renal cancer, impaired fetal development and increased risk of miscarriages, hormone imbalances, increased cholesterol, metabolic diseases and more.
+You really don't want to be ingesting PFAS chemicals.

 Besides non-stick coatings on floss, you also need to be cautious of the artificial flavours, colours, and fragrances that some brands use in their floss.
 Depending on the ingredients used, these could contain hormone disruptors or other toxic chemicals.